Joelith/cloudportal/README.md

 Download this git file and install somewhere.
 (You will need Rails 5 already installed).

 You will need to install a plugin for one of the clouds.
 Only the Oracle Cloud Platform is supported at the moment.
 The current code already includes this in the gemfile, so it's already installed.
-(It will be removed at some point).

 Run bundle to install everything